syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/rangenavigator.md

 wp8\Syncfusion.SfChart.XForms.dll

 Currently an additional step is required for Windows Phone and iOS projects.
-We need to create an instance of the SfRangeNavigatorRenderer as shown below.
+We need to call the `SfRangeNavigatorRenderer.Init()` as shown below.

-Create an instance of `SfRangeNavigatorRenderer` in MainPage constructor of the Windows Phone project as shown
+Call the `SfRangeNavigatorRenderer.Init()` in MainPage constructor of the Windows Phone project as shown

 {% highlight c# %}
 [C#]

 public MainPage()
 {
-	new SfRangeNavigatorRenderer();
+	new SfRangeNavigatorRenderer.Init();
 	...
 }

 {% endhighlight %}

-Create an instance of SfRangeNavigatorRenderer in FinishedLaunching overridden method of AppDelegate class in iOS Project as shown below
+Call the `SfRangeNavigatorRenderer.Init()` in FinishedLaunching overridden method of AppDelegate class in iOS Project as shown below

 {% highlight c# %}
 [C#]